 Immunogenicity

-In the subcutaneous study 5.8 % [3/52] developed positive neutralising anti-tocilizumab antibodies without developing a serious or clinically significant hypersensitivity reaction.
-Of these 3 patients, 1 subsequently withdrew from the study.
+In the subcutaneous trial 5.8 % [3/52] developed positive neutralising anti-tocilizumab antibodies without developing a serious or clinically significant hypersensitivity reaction.
+Of these 3 patients, 1 subsequently withdrew from the trial.
 No correlation between antibody development and clinical response or adverse events was observed

 Laboratory abnormalities